 Prior to joining the firm in 2006, Amy practiced at the law firm of Katten Muchin Rosenman LLP in Chicago, Illinois (1999–2006).
 She also previously worked as an attorney with the National Labor Relations Board in Peoria, Illinois.
 During her undergraduate study, she was selected as a Judge William B. Groat Scholar for Outstanding Student in Industrial and Labor Relations.

-Amy is on the Board of Directors for the Chicago Chapter of the Labor & Employment Relations Association (LERA).
-She is also a member of the Chicago Bar Association, Labor and Employment Section.
+Amy is on the Board of Directors for the Chicago chapter of the Labor & Employment Relations Association (LERA) and is a member of the Chicago Bar Association, Labor and Employment Section.
 She is an active member of the American Bar Association (ABA) where she serves as vice chair of the Newsletter Committee and co-chair of the Retention Subcommittee of the Labor and Employment Section, and also represents the Section’s Committee for the Development of the Law Under the National Labor Relations Act’s as its liaison to the ABA’s Pro Bono Work Committee.
 Amy was selected as a member of the ABA Section of Labor and Employment Law’s 2011 Leadership Development Program which provides leadership training and development to a select group of Section members.
 In 2017, Amy was named a Leading Lawyer by Law Bulletin Publishing.

 While not practicing, Amy enjoys yoga and traveling.
 She has visited Croatia, Malta, Belize, Venezuela, Italy, Greece, Germany, and Austria.